-The best way to save money on any outgoing is to shop around the market and compare everything from prices to cons and perks.
+The best way to save money on any outgoing is to shop around the market.
+Compare everything from prices to cons and perks.
 See what deals are being offered and which one caters to your financial needs and only then jump into it.
-By doing this you are able to compare the quality of the policy and have an idea of the best price to negotiate with your existing insurer if you want to stay with them of course.
+By doing this you can compare the quality of the policy and have an idea of the best price.
+You can then negotiate with your existing insurer if you want to stay with them.

 Here are a few top tips we think you can use to reduce the cost of your insurance: